Evolution of Preferences in Multiple Populations: Perfect Observability

-Using the assumption that the mutant pair $(\witilde{\theta}_1, \witilde{\theta}_2)$ has an evolutionary advantage, we gradually reduce $\bar{\epsilon}$ to $0$, and then the sequence of the norms of the corresponding population share vectors converges to $0$.
-We can choose a sequence $\{\witilde{b}^t\}$ from the corresponding focal equilibria such that one of the three following cases occurs.
+Using the instability assumption on $(a^*_1,a^*_2)$, we gradually reduce $\bar{\epsilon}$ to $0$, and then the sequence of the norms of the corresponding population share vectors converges to $0$.
+We can choose a sequence $\{\witilde{b}^t\}$ from the corresponding focal equilibria such that one of the following three cases occurs.
 To complete the proof, we will show that $(a^*_1,a^*_2)$ is Pareto dominated in any one of these cases.

 \textbf{Case 1}: $\witilde{b}^t_i(\witilde{\theta}_i, \theta^*_{-i}) = a^*_i$ for each $i$ and each $t$.
 Since $(\witilde{\theta}_1, \witilde{\theta}_2)$ has an evolutionary advantage, it follows that each $\witilde{b}^t(\witilde{\theta}_1, \witilde{\theta}_2)$ Pareto dominates $(a^*_1, a^*_2)$.